Stairmageddon: Synopsis

-Jim Halpert (John Krasinski) talks with Toby Flenderson (Paul Lieberstein) about his going to marriage counseling with Pam Halpert (Jenna Fischer), and Pam does the same with Nellie Bertram (Catherine Tate).
-Toby points out to Jim that it is not fair to tell Pam that he needs an indeterminate amount of time before Athlead pays off for the family; Pam vents to Nellie that Jim is always making unilateral decisions involving her and they each agree they are not leaving Philly for Scranton or vice versa.
+Jim Halpert talks with Toby Flenderson about his going to marriage counseling with Pam Halpert, and Pam does the same with Nellie Bertram.
+Toby tells Jim that it is not fair to tell Pam that he needs an indeterminate amount of time before Athlead pays off for the family; Pam vents to Nellie that Jim is always making unilateral decisions involving her and they each agree they are not leaving Philly for Scranton or vice versa.
 At the end of the day, Nellie and Toby both complain to each other about how exhausting Jim and Pam are, while the Halperts leave the office looking sad and awkward together.

-Angela Lipton (Angela Kinsey) agrees to be the supportive "good wife" for her state senator husband Robert at a press conference in the aftermath of the documentary's reveal of his affair with Oscar Martinez (Oscar Nunez).
+Angela Lipton agrees to be the supportive "good wife" for her state senator husband Robert at a press conference in the aftermath of the documentary's reveal of his affair with Oscar Martinez.
 Angela assumes this means he intends to deny the affair and reassert his devotion to family values.
 Instead, Robert tells the press that he is gay and further humiliates Angela by insinuating that his relations with her drove him to homosexuality.
 Oscar is also dumbstruck when Robert, while openly proclaiming his affair with Oscar, says that he is in love with his chief of staff, Wesley Silver.
-Kevin Malone (Brian Baumgartner) happily gloats to the office staff about his keeping Oscar's secret to the very end, and is immensely relieved that he doesn't have to keep it secret anymore.
+Kevin Malone happily gloats to the office staff about his keeping Oscar's secret to the very end, and is immensely relieved that he doesn't have to keep it secret anymore.

 Production

 "Stairmageddon" was written by executive producer Dan Sterling, his second writing credit for the series after the ninth season entry, "The Boat".
 It was directed by series cinematographer Matt Sohn, his eighth directorial effort for the series, following the ninth season entry, "Suit Warehouse".
 Comedian Roseanne Barr guest stars in this episode.
-It was announced on January 31, 2013 that she would be doing a two episode arc and would play a talent agent named Carla Fern.
+It was announced on January 31, 2013, that she would be doing a two episode arc and would play a talent agent named Carla Fern.
 Barr began filming her scenes the week following January 31.
 Director Paul Feig also guest stars in the episode, his first time appearing in the series.
 He previously directed several episodes of the series, with his last entry being "Goodbye, Michael" in season seven.

 Reception

 Ratings

-"Stairmageddon" originally aired on April 11, 2013 on NBC.
+"Stairmageddon" originally aired on April 11, 2013, on NBC.
 In its original American broadcast, the episode was viewed by an estimated 3.83 million viewers and received a 1.9 rating/5 percent share.
 This means that it was seen by 1.9 percent of all 18- to 49-year-olds, and 5 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This marked a slight increase in the ratings from the previous episode, "Promos".
 The Office ranked second in its timeslot, being beaten by an installment of the Fox series Glee which received a 2.4/6 rating.